RakhithJK/spyder-ide-spyder-wiki/Projects-using-Spyder.md

-Here is a brief list of projects, packages being developed and companies using Spyder.
+Here is a brief list of projects, packages under development and companies using Spyder.

 If you know of more, feel free to add them.